TrumpChainDev/docs/staking-tutorial.md

 ---
-description: This tutorial will explain how to delegate/stake/unstake your ERAM.
+description: This tutorial will explain how to delegate/stake/unstake your DJT.
 ---

 # Staking tutorial

-Note: You can only stake ERAM which is on Eram network.
-Please make sure you have changed into Eram network in Metamask while doing any transactions on staking UI.
+Note: You can only stake DJT which is on TrumpChain network.
+Please make sure you have changed into TrumpChain network in Metamask while doing any transactions on staking UI.

-How to Stake ERAM:
+How to Stake DJT:

 **Step 1:**

-Navigate to staking.eramscan.com and login to your wallet through metamask.
-Make sure you are on Eram network.
+Navigate to staking.trumpchain.io and login to your wallet through metamask.
+Make sure you are on TrumpChain network.
 If you are not please follow the instructions [**here**](./how-to-add-fuse-to-your-metamask.md).

 ![](.gitbook/assets/0%20%284%29.png)